ibraheem-zeer/Mastering_JavaScript_in_20_Days/Day1 .md

 # DOM
 ## Document Object Model
 ---
-we can use DOM to Read and Write(Edit) on HTML from JavaScript4
+we can use DOM to Read and Write(Edit) on HTML from JavaScript
 ---
 using document we can access to HTML code
 ```